IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Inductive Graph Reinforcement Learning (IG-RL)

 \subsubsection{Action}

-At every intersection of the road network, the flow of traffic is managed by a logical program, composed of a given number of phases, depending on the number of roads, the number of lanes, and the connectivity between lanes (see \S~\ref{sec:model} for details).
+At every intersection of the road network, the flow of traffic is managed by a logical program, composed of a given number of phases, depending on the number of roads, the number of lanes, and the connectivity between lanes.
 This program cycles through phases, influencing connectivity between lanes, in a constant predefined order that is often known to the road users and pedestrians.
-In our experimentations, the agent must respect the program and chooses, every second, whether to switch to the next phase or prolong the current phase.
+In our studies, the agent must respect the program and chooses, every step, whether to switch to the next phase or prolong the current phase.
 The action space at every intersection is therefore binary.
 Compared to methods which enable complete freedom of the controller, with the agent being able to choose among any phase every time it picks an action~\cite{chu2019multi}~\cite{prashanth2010reinforcement}, this formulation of the ATSC problem is more constrained.
 The agent must learn transition dynamics ruled by a complex cycle influencing connectivity.
 It is however more adaptive than methods determining duration upstream of any given phase~\cite{aslani2017adaptive}.
-We leave the exploration of other policy constraints for future work (in principle it is straightforward to adapt our method to different constraints).
+We leave the exploration of other policy constraints for future work, although the model we introduce in \S~\ref{sec:model} is general and is not tailored to the aforementioned constraints.
+In fact, we discuss modelling an environment where the next action is arbitrary in \S~\ref{subsubsec:action space flexibility}.